cytoscape/cytoscape-manual/docs/index.rst

 TOC
 ===

-My intro section should be below ... because of :glob:
+My intro section should be below ... because of intro

 .. toctree::
    :glob:

-   *
+   intro